sourabhhegde/javascript/README.md

 # A simple webpage bulit using HTML,Javascript and CSS
-JavaScript Inside HTML (Inline JavaScript):
+JavaScript Inside HTML (Inline JavaScript)